archontophoenix/hybridTypecheckingTalk/README.md

 Slides from my talk on hybrid typechecking (without the cute pictures).

-OpenOffice or LibreOffice Impress format.
+PDF and OpenOffice or LibreOffice Impress format.